Guidance

 Check your payslip if you work through an umbrella company

-Many umbrella companies follow the tax rules but some do not.
-You need to be aware of umbrella companies who attract people by claiming that you’ll be able to take home a higher percentage of your pay.
+Many umbrella companies follow the tax rules, but some do not.
+These companies may try to attract you by claiming that you’ll be able to take home a higher percentage of your pay.

-You need to understand how you get paid to make sure you are not involved in a tax avoidance scheme and are paying the right amount of:
+You need to understand how you get paid, to make sure you are not involved in a tax avoidance scheme.
+Check that your payslip includes all your income, and that tax and National Insurance have been correctly deducted.

 What to look out for

-You may receive additional payments directly into your bank account and get an email to confirm you have received an amount of money in loans.
+You might receive extra payments into your bank account and an email to confirm you have received an amount of money in loans.
 This could be a sign of tax avoidance.

-These payments could be described as one of the following:
+These payments might be described as one of the following:

 • loan